gumimimichan-LC/homelab/README.md

       - Tenda Router (main Wi-Fi + LAN)
         - Linksys Router (DMZ)
           - Raspberry Pi (wired - T-Pot honeypot)

+---

+## **Hardware For each node**
+Wanted To List Everything in my homelab as idk maybe you can know what the limits are based on my hardware.

+### DISCLAIMER
+Do note that I say MT/s and not Mhz.
+Ram companies have been basically scamming people by confusing Megatransfers per second compared to Megahertz due to how ram works.
+Ram is **DDR** which stands for **Double Data Rate** meaning that it transfers data **TWICE** per clock cycle.
+So my *"3200Mhz"* ram is actually 1600Mhz but due to it being DDR, the ram is actually 3200MT/s.
+This was a big misconception until DDR5 came out and they started putting 6000Mhz which is insane.
+So please don't be dumb like a lot of people and confuse the two.
+It is **NOT** the same.

+- Backup PC: Some dell optiplex, Ill check later

+- Personal PC:
+  - CPU: R9 5900x
+  - GPU: RTX 4070 OC
+  - RAM: 32GB 3200MT/s

+- Home Server
+  - CPU: R5 3600x
+  - GPU: RTX 2060 Super
+  - RAM: 16 GB 3200MT/s

+- Laptop - HP Stream 2014
+  - CPU: Intel Celeron N3060
+  - GPU: Integrated Intel HD Graphics 400
+  - RAM: 4 GB DDR3L 1600MT/s

+- Raspberry Pi 5 16GB
+  - Its a raspberry pi 5 :|
+  - HAB nVME 1TB

 - **Notes:**
   - To be honest, I have no clue what I'm doing.
 I am just writing and saying what I've done in the confines of these 4 walls.